| Sylvia

 every three months, with the next beginning

 in October.
+Those who

 complete the CPT course, or have prior